 Our method is compatible with different coarsening levels of input signal.
 On the left column we show results for very coarse signal, where our model inpaints many details.
 On the right we show a mid-coarse geometry as input that already includes some fine details.
 Our model successfully follows the richer input signal, generating a video with the corresponding geometry.

-Our model can turn a low-poly game video into real-style even though it has never been trained on any game videoss.
+Our model can turn a low-poly game video into real-style even though it has never been trained on any game videos.
 It can add realism to the existing dynamics and appearance, add extra contents and solve collision issues in the original video.

-WAN2.1 (left column) and SORA (right column) show limited controllability over human motion and camera trajectories, and tend to generate similar viewing angles across populated urban scenes.
+WAN2.1 (left column) and SORA (right column): show limited controllability over human motion and camera trajectories, and tend to generate similar viewing angles across populated urban scenes.